 A deep tissue massage is always a favourite spa treatment, but there is no way quite like the Elemis way.
 Here, one spa therapist tells us what we need to know about an Elemis Deep Tissue Massage.

-The treatment begins with the Elemis Welcome Touch using warm towels on the feet to cleanse and balance the body.
-Following this, the massage is completed on the backs of the legs and back to ease out muscular tension and stress.
-A lavender eye pillow is placed over your eyes on turning over and any remaining stress is relieved from the arms and legs.
+The Elemis Deep Tissue Massage begins with the Elemis Welcome Touch, using warm towels on the feet to cleanse and balance the body.
+Following this, the massage is completed on the backs of the legs and the back to ease muscular tension and stress.
+A lavender eye pillow is placed over your eyes when you turn over and any remaining stress is relieved from the arms and legs.
 Tibetan Tingsha bells are rung at the end of the treatment to gently welcome you back to reality.

-The treatment is designed by the product house Elemis, using 10 different cultural touches such as Shiatsu massage, Swedish Massage, Thai Massage, Balinese Massage, Indian Ayurveda, Reiki, Chinese Tui Na, Reflexology, Middle Eastern Massage and Hawaiian Lomi Lomi Massage, all combined focusing on relieving tension and alleviating stress.
+The treatment is designed by the product house Elemis, using 10 different touch types including Shiatsu massage, Swedish Massage, Thai Massage, Balinese Massage, Indian Ayurveda, Reiki, Chinese Tui Na, Reflexology, Middle Eastern Massage and Hawaiian Lomi Lomi Massage.
+They are all combined focusing on relieving tension and alleviating stress.

 The massage relieves specific stress and muscle tension and the deep rhythmic pressure gives the whole body a vigorous workout.

-Is there anything you do to enhance the effectiveness of the treatment?
+Is there anything else you do to enhance the effectiveness of the massage?

-Is there anything you recommend clients to do pre or post-treatment to get the most out of it?
+Is there anything you recommend people to do pre- or post-treatment to get the most out of the massage?

-We would recommend a gentle swim in our 20-metre swimming pool and use of the sauna, Jacuzzi, outdoor hot tub, and caldarium to heat up the muscles prior to your treatment.
-Afterwards we advise as much rest as possible, to avoid tea, coffee, and alcohol, and to drink plenty of water
+We would recommend a gentle swim and use of thermal facilities to heat up the muscles prior to your treatment.
+Afterwards we advise as much rest as possible; to avoid tea, coffee, and alcohol; and to drink plenty of water

-Is there anyone you particularly recommend the treatment for?
+Is there anyone you particularly recommend the spa treatment for?

-Everyone looking for some time out!
+It's really for everyone looking for some time out.
 It is ideal for someone with stiff muscles, aches and pains, or generally looking to work out tension from the muscles.
-It’s excellent for the avid golfer after a long day out on the course!
+It’s excellent for the avid golfer after a long day out on the course too.

-Is there anyone who shouldn’t have this treatment and why?
+Is there anyone who shouldn’t have this massage and why?

-We wouldn’t recommend this massage during pregnancy, instead a mother-to-be massage is more suitable.
-Anyone with a slipped or inflamed disc would not be treated, or following major surgery we would not perform massage for at least three months.
-If you are concerned about your medical history or are unsure if you can have this treatment, a detailed consultation form is carried out and reviewed with your therapist to ensure there are no other contraindications.
+We wouldn’t recommend this massage during pregnancy, instead it's better to opt for a dedicated prenatal treatment.
+Anyone with a slipped or inflamed disc would not be treated, and we wouldn't recommended it soon after major surgery (at least three months).
+If you are concerned about your medical history or are unsure if you can have this treatment, a detailed consultation form is carried out and reviewed with your therapist to ensure there are no other areas of concern.